feldera/feldera/python/docs/introduction.rst

 Key Concepts
 ************

-* :class:`feldera.FelderaClient` or :class:`.Client`
+* :class:`.FelderaClient`
    - This is the actual HTTP client used to make requests to your Feldera instance.
-   - creating an instance of :class:`.Client` is usually the first thing you will do while working with Feldera.
+   - creating an instance of :class:`.FelderaClient` is usually the first thing you will do while working with Feldera.

    - Example: